 Different service centres will adopt different business models.
 I’m always wary of the up-sell; there is no practical value attached to that feel-good add-on.
 But I’m equally wary of the ‘only-do-what-the-customer-asks’ model.
 Just tell me truthfully what I need to know.
 This should be a mutually beneficial partnership.

 So, extrapolating from my trivial incident, it might not matter how well planned you are for a particular event.
-Instead, it will matter if you haven’t amended your plans in response to any structural changes – either because you’re life has changed, or the world has changed around you.
+Instead, it will matter if you haven’t amended your plans in response to anything that has changed around you – whether it be a change in your own life or something more broader.

 I’m changing where the car will be serviced.
 It was looked at by a mechanic a week earlier for an air-conditioning problem (and that not properly fixed), yet there I was motionless at the traffic lights.

-I’m changing when I assess structural changes.
+And I’m changing when I assess structural changes.
 Bit useless waiting until the problem has dumped me in the proverbial.
 I’m a trained sociologist.
-I should know better.
+I should know better, but not sure how to do this just yet.

-Our world is laced with intersecting logics that describe how society might work, and each one of them is potentially changed when they intersect.
+Our world is laced with intersecting logics that describe how society might work, and each one of them is potentially changed when they intersect another.
 That creates a lot of possible outcomes.
-But, and it’s an important ‘but, each outcome is knowable if we put in the effort to work it out.
+But, and it’s an important ‘but’, each outcome is knowable if we put in the effort to work it out.